 Not Processed = Add / Excluded -> None

-This will show you all the search terms that you haven’t either added or excluded to your existing campaigns.
+This will show you all the search terms that you haven’t either added or excluded from your existing campaigns.
 This is especially worth your time if you look at a long period where you have processed your search terms several times during that time.

-In addition I use the following filters to identify dangerous search terms quickly and process them:
+In addition, I use the following filters to identify dangerous search terms quickly and process them:

 No clicks, more than 100-200 impressions